philip-3000/valid-bracket-stream-processor/readme.md

 Since the stream could be enormous, pulling the data into memory poses a problem.

 # Idea 1 - Read and Write brackets to a File Stream
-The first issue that comes to mind is how do we store the data?
+The first issue that comes to mind is how do we store the incoming data?
 Since the data can be of an arbitrary size, buffering it all into memory is most likely too risky - what if someone sends us a gigabyte of open brackets?
 How about 4 gigabytes of open bracket?
 We can run into potential problems of exhausting memory by storing them on an in memory data structure.

 Instead of storing the data in memory, perhaps they can be streamed out to something tried and true: a log file stream.
 In this case, we aren't limited by RAM and can deal with much larger quantities of data.
 The overall flow of data looks like the following: